 Location.
 39° 45.601′ N, 122° 11.805′ W. Marker is in Orland, California, in Glenn County.
 Marker is at the intersection of State Highway 99W and Jacqueline Drive on State Highway 99W.
-Touch for map.
 If driving north from Orland, Sixth Street turns into Hwy 99W.
 The marker is about a mile north of the Orland Arch.
+Touch for map.
 Marker is at or near this postal address: 4560 Hwy 99W, Orland CA 95963, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
-Papst Flour Mill Site (approx. 1.1 miles away); William Semple Green (approx. 7.9 miles away); Maywood Woman's Clubhouse (approx. 11.6 Miners Inn (approx. 11.6 miles away); The Hotel Maywood (approx. 11.7 miles away); Lassen Trail - Lassen Rancho Site (approx. 14.1 miles away); Bayliss Library (approx. 14.6 miles away); Western Star Lodge No. 2 Free and Accepted Masons (approx. 15 miles away).
+At least 8 other markers are within 15 miles Papst Flour Mill Site (approx. 1.1 miles away); William Semple Green (approx. 7.9 miles away); Maywood Woman's Clubhouse (approx. 11.6 miles away); Miners Inn (approx. 11.6 miles away); The Hotel Maywood (approx. 11.7 miles away); Lassen Trail - Lassen Rancho Site (approx. 14.1 miles away); Bayliss Library (approx. 14.6 miles away); Western Star Lodge No. 2 Free and Accepted Masons (approx. 15 miles away).

 Regarding The Swift Adobe.
 The site of Swift’s adobe, long-vanished, is on the south bank of Hambright Creek about 100 yards east of the railway north of Orland.
 Swift is credited with planting the first barley in the Northern Sacramento Valley, and it is reported that he acquired a large fortune in gold from the Feather River following the John Bidwell gold discovery at Bidwell’s Bar.
 Legend has it that he buried his gold around his adobe and many have dug around the area looking for it, but no gold has ever been found.